-Should you visit The Eden Project with Kids Under 8?
+Is the Eden Project with Kids Under 8 any good?

 Before we visited the Eden Project on a cold day in January I had read some really good things about it – unmissable, fantastic day out, incredible.

 Having visited on a wet cold day in January with three five year olds and a 2 year old, I would say I’m not sure about all those words (for the kids).
 We had a lovely day and the staff couldn’t have been more helpful, but for the entrance price: £25 for adults and £14 for children aged 5-16 I do think it is maybe best aimed at those aged 8 plus.